ParnaChowdhury/ADR-Taskphase/README.md

 The code can be found [here](https://github.com/ParnaChowdhury/ADR-Taskphase/blob/master/opencv/codes/feauture%20matching%20brute%20force%20opencv%20python%20tutorial.py)

-### <a name="[MOG_Background_Reduction"></a>MOG Background Reduction
+### <a name="MOG_Background_Reduction"></a>MOG Background Reduction
 * Here, we extract the moving foreground from the static background.
 * cv2.createBackgroundSubtractorMOG2() is used to create the foreground mask.

 The code can be found [here](https://github.com/ParnaChowdhury/ADR-Taskphase/blob/master/opencv/codes/MOG%20background%20reduction.py)

-### <a name="Feature_Matching"></a>Feature Matching (Homography) Brute Force
-* It is done by the function bf.match().
-* First, we defined our two images and the detector.
-Then, we find the key points and their descriptors with the orb detector.
-Then we create the bf match object.
-And then we create matches of the descriptors and sort them based on their distances.
+### <a name="Haar_Cascade_Object_Detection_Face_&_Eye"></a>Haar Cascade Object Detection Face & Eye
+* Haar Cascade Classification is basically a machine learning based approach where a cascade function is trained from a lot of images both positive and negative.
+Based on the training it is then used to detect the objects in the other images.
+Usually, they use huge individual .xml files with a lot of feature sets and each xml corresponds to a very specific type of use case.
+* First, we are finding faces, their sizes, drawing rectangles, and noting the ROI using a loop and then we sketch out more rectangles for the eyes.

-The code can be found [here]
+The code can be found [here] (https://github.com/ParnaChowdhury/ADR-Taskphase/blob/master/opencv/codes/haar%20cascade%20object%20detection%20face%20and%20eye%20opencv%20python%20tutorial.py)

-### <a name="Feature_Matching"></a>Feature Matching (Homography) Brute Force
-* It is done by the function bf.match().
-* First, we defined our two images and the detector.
-Then, we find the key points and their descriptors with the orb detector.
-Then we create the bf match object.
-And then we create matches of the descriptors and sort them based on their distances.
+### <a name="Making_your_own_Haar_Cascade"></a>Making your own Haar Cascade
+* First, we define a function to read .xml files and store resized grayscale images of both positive and negetive pictures in a seperate folder.
+Then we remove the unwanted pictures by defining another function.
+Finally we create a descripter file for the negetive images and then proceed with the training part.
+* For training, we move the neg folder and the descriptor file to the server and then create positive and negetive samples based on an image we provide.
+Using this we output an info list and all the newly generated images on seperate directories.
+More no. of stages run, higher is the accuracy.

-The code can be found [here]
+The code can be found [here](https://github.com/ParnaChowdhury/ADR-Taskphase/blob/master/opencv/codes/making%20your%20own%20haar%20cascade%20opencv%20python%20tutorial.py)

-### <a name="Feature_Matching"></a>Feature Matching (Homography) Brute Force
-* It is done by the function bf.match().
-* First, we defined our two images and the detector.
-Then, we find the key points and their descriptors with the orb detector.
-Then we create the bf match object.
-And then we create matches of the descriptors and sort them based on their distances.
+### <a name="Haar_Cascade_For_Image_and_Video_Object_Classification"></a>Haar Cascade For Image and Video Object Classification
+* Finally, we write a code using the eye, face and watch cascades. it captures the recording from webcam and detects the eyes, faces and watches.

-The code can be found [here]
+The code can be found [here](https://github.com/ParnaChowdhury/ADR-Taskphase/blob/master/opencv/codes/haar%20cascade%20for%20image%20and%20video%20classification%20opencv%20python%20tutorial.py)